Include

 b.
 STRENGTHEN CAMPUS INCLUSIVITY AND GROW THE ENROLLMENT AND COMPLETION RATES OF HISTORICALLY UNDERREPRESENTED STUDENTS

-UVU is committed to equity, inclusion, and diversity (EID) and creating a sense of belonging for all in the UVU community.
-President Tuminez has invited all students to “come as you are--UVU is a place for you.”
-As a state and national leader in inclusion, UVU will continue to invest in strategic outreach to and support for students, faculty, and staff from all backgrounds, especially those who have been historically underrepresented in American and Utah higher education.
+UVU is committed to fostering an environment where individuals of all backgrounds and identities feel equally valued and included.
+President Tuminez has invited all students to “come as you are — UVU is a place for you.”
+As a state and national leader in inclusion, UVU will continue to invest in strategic outreach to and support for students, faculty, and staff from all backgrounds, including those who have been historically underrepresented in American and Utah higher education.

 Enhance the Cultural Competence of Students, Faculty, and Staff through Robust Curricula, Trainings, and Development Opportunities

-Since the launch of UVU’s first Strategic Inclusion and Diversity Plan in 2014, UVU faculty, staff, students, and administrators have completed over 60 action steps to build an inclusive environment.
-UVU will expand access to EID-based training for faculty to create an inclusive and engaging curriculum through Global Intercultural (GI) and anti-racism certifications.
-UVU will expand, disseminate, and assess the intercultural learning of staff and faculty through lectures, trainings, and workshops (including the Foundations of Inclusion workshops).
+Since the launch of UVU’s first inclusion initiative in 2014, UVU faculty, staff, students, and administrators have completed over 60 action steps to build a strong and welcoming community.
+UVU will expand access to professional development for faculty to create an inclusive and engaging curriculum through Global Intercultural (GI) certifications.
+UVU will expand, disseminate, and assess the cultural competency learning of staff and faculty through elective lectures, trainings, and workshops.

-The Office of Equity, Inclusion, and Diversity will measure the progress of intercultural competency to celebrate success and improve EID-targeted initiatives.
-This office will continue to provide equal access to EID analytics and dashboards.
-It will create new communication channels across campus to ensure effective and efficient use of resources to meet EID goals.
-Visit www.uvu.edu/inclusion for more information.
+The Office of Institutional Engagement and Effectiveness (IEE) measures the progress of intercultural competency, celebrates success, and improves engagement initiatives.
+The IEE office will continue to provide access to analytics and dashboards to inform decision-making and strategic planning.
+It will create new communication channels across campus to ensure effective and efficient use of resources to meet Vision 2030 Include goals.
+Visit https://www.uvu.edu/engagement-and-effectiveness/ for more information.

 Grow Resources, Services, and Support for Historically Underrepresented Students to Increase Enrollment, Persistence, and Completion